Marketing Strategy · AI Activation

 From Document to Intelligence Layer

 The gap between organisations running live ICP activation and those working from static documents is widening.
-Gartner's CMO Survey found that marketing teams use only 33% of their martech stack's capability on average - most of the intelligence infrastructure is already there, it is just not connected to operational decisions.
-Forty-seven percent of B2B marketers are already using AI for audience segmentation (G2, 2024).
+Gartner's Marketing Technology Survey (2023) found that marketing teams use only 33% of their martech stack's capability on average - most of the tools are already there, they are just not connected to the decisions that matter.
+Forty-seven percent of B2B marketers are already using AI for audience segmentation (ON24, 2024).
 The organisations building this capability now are not getting ahead of a trend - they are catching up to where the market is moving.

 The ICP you built was sound.
 The question is whether it is still doing anything.

-Lift-Off Consulting builds ICP activation workflows for CPG and B2B teams - AI-scored lead fit, synthetic persona validation, and ICP-grounded brief generation, integrated into the tools your team already runs.
-NavigatorLab is where the ongoing intelligence layer lives.
-Get in touch to map your ICP against the three activation patterns.
+Lift-Off Consulting builds ICP activation workflows for CPG and B2B teams - AI-scored lead fit, synthetic persona validation, and AI-assisted brief writing, integrated into the tools your team already runs.
+NavigatorLab is where the ongoing work lives.
+Get in touch to see which of the three approaches fits your situation.

 Frequently Asked Questions